gordonaspin/Sailor/README.md

 knotmeter, and heel and pitch monitor.

 ### Main Screen
-The initial user interface displays a map, a compass icon, map scale and user location with heading.
+The initial tabbed user interface displays a map, a compass icon, map scale and user location with heading.
 Overlaid on the map are various instruments:
 - Wind Speed
 - Wind Direction